 Conservatives generally recognise the practical case for low taxation – that it allows for a productive and efficient economy and thus avoids impeding the steady growth in prosperity.
 Most of us would also be conscious of the moral case.
 A belief in individual liberty and private property must surely include a presumption that we are allowed to spend our own money and that the amount of the stuff that is expropriated by the state to spend for us be kept to a minimum.
 When it comes to Council Tax there is a further moral objection which is that it hits the poorest the hardest.
 So it is not sur[rising that some getting into difficulties over paying their Council Tax bills.

 I have noted before that the law does not treat debts equally.
 There can be imprisonment for Council Tax debt, even though it is a civil matter, but not for an electricity bill or being behind with the rent.
 Notoriously people can be locked up for not paying the TV Licence – astonishingly this is a criminal offence.
 Generally the minimum threshold for bankruptcy to £5,000 – yet the more severe punishment of imprisonment can be applied for owing much less than this in Council Tax or the TV Licence fee.
-The state gives itself draconian powers to put itself in the front of the queue when it comes to collecting debt.
+The state gives itself draconian powers to put itself in the front of the queue when it comes to collecting debt and Recover debts in Germany.
 Despite having these powers local authorities are inefficient at recovering what they are owed – often proving slow, inflexible and prone to error.

 So I am pleased that the Ministry of Housing, Communities and Local Government is proposing to reform the system.
 It is proposed the changes will include:

 Rishi Sunak, the Local Government Minister says: